 Since 1985, the art gallery has served communities in the Fraser Valley by featuring a stimulating variety of exhibitions by regional, national and international artists.
 Over the years, UFV and the Visual Arts Department have remained committed to exhibition practices founded on principles of intellectual and artistic freedom, cultural sensitivity, social diversity, and collaborative relations with Indigenous peoples.

 In October 2014, The UFV Visual Arts Gallery was renamed S'eliyemetaxwtexw Art Gallery.
 This new name not only acknowledges that the gallery sits on the unceded territory of the Stó:lō Nation but also confirms the Department of Visual Arts’ ongoing commitment to building and maintaining lasting relationships with our Indigenous neighbours (see more on renaming below).

 Guided by a 2010 pledge to protect artistic freedom—the Canadian Association of University Teachers Policy on Academic Freedom and Artistic Expression—The S'eliyemetaxwtexw Art Gallery routinely exhibits work that addresses social issues and contemporary critical concerns.
 Preference is given to innovative and challenging exhibitions related to program and pedagogical activities of the Visual Arts Department.
-A valuable learning resource, The S'eliyemetaxwtexw Gallery supports and encourages student exhibitions, teaching the complexities of showing art and visual culture.
+A valuable learning resource, The S'eliyemetaxwtexw Art Gallery supports and encourages student exhibitions, teaching the complexities of showing art and visual culture.

 About the name S'eliyemetaxwtexw: